 The MTA Annual is a meeting of delegates from locals around the state.
 Members come together over a weekend in Boston to vote on key issues and connect with other delegates.

-The next MTA Annual will be held May 3-5 2019.
-Email the FTA office ASAP and complete the nomination form linked below if you’d like to join us!
+The next MTA Annual will be held May 1-2 2020.
+Email the FTA office ASAP you’d like to join us!

 Annual Meeting Delegate Duties

 According to the MTA Bylaws, ARTICLE IX, DELEGATE MEETINGS, Section 2.
 Delegates, G. Duties the delegates to the Annual Meeting shall:

 - Have jurisdiction over the accreditation of delegates and alternates at the Annual Meeting.

 - Adopt the agenda and the rules governing the meetings.

 - Elect the President, Vice President, Regional Executive Committee members, the At-Large ESP Executive Committee member, the Statewide Retired Region Executive Committee member, the Board of Directors, the At-Large Director for Ethnic Minority Membership, the At-Large Director for Education Support Professionals, the Statewide Retired District Director(s), and the members of the Candidate Recommendation Committee as is provided in these Bylaws.

 - Fill interim vacancies that have occurred in the positions of Vice President, Executive Committee members, Board of Directors, in accordance with Article VII, Sections 2F, 3E, and 4E.

 - Adopt the annual budget of the Association.